 There’s a common link between substance abuse and sexual assault.
 When a victim can’t seem to heal or get past the experience, they tend to channel the pain to drugs for solace and escapism.
 This seems to help them relax and temporarily forget their misery, but soon enough, it becomes a harmful addiction, and that becomes another problem a victim needs to deal with.
 How complicated could this get?

 #3.
 Unhealthy relationships

-A victim of sexual abuse might not be able to have stable relationships with the opposite sex due to mistrust or a wall of defense they put up to avoid being hurt, violated, and/or taken advantage of.
-Even in the case where a victim enters a relationship, chances are high on toxicity because they end up getting hurt or hurting their partner.
-Like they say “hurting people, hurt people”.
+A victim of sexual abuse might not have stable relationships with the opposite sex due to mistrust or a wall of defense they put up to avoid being hurt, violated, and/or taken advantage of.
+Even when a victim enters a relationship, chances are high on toxicity because they end up getting hurt or hurting their partner.
+Like they say, “hurting people, hurt people.”

 #4.
 Depression and anxiety

 Depression seems to be on the lips of everyone, and as a result, the consequences might have been watered down; this doesn’t make its effect less impactful.
 Most often than not, a victim of sexual abuse becomes depressed and suffers from anxiety.
 This could lead to different levels of psychotic behavior and might even result in suicide, especially for rape victims.
 Quotes on sexual assault.

 You’re not a victim for sharing your story.
 You are a survivor setting the world on fire with your truth.
 And you never know who needs your light, your warmth, and raging courage.

 #5.
 Deterioration of physical health